initia-labs/OPinit/README.md

 #### BridgeExecutor

-The bridge executor is the core component in minitia rollup, which is charge of following operations via [L2 Bridge Module](./specs/l2_bridge.md):
+The bridge executor is the core component in minitia rollup, which is in charge of following operations via [L2 Bridge Module](./specs/l2_bridge.md):

 * Finalize L1 deposit transaction to L2.
 * Construct withdraw tx storage Merkle Tree.